jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * Design according to scale

     * What is the expected read-to-write ratio?
+    * what volumes in term of transactions/ requests
     * How many concurrent requests should we expect?
     * What’s the average expected response time?
     * What’s the limit of the data we allow users to provide?
     * De we need to expose read data in different geographys?

+* Defining latency requirements

+    * how fast is fast enough?
+    * Try to express in SLA language: 100ms at 3-nines

 * From high level to drill down